Cancer treatment and hair loss

 Managing hair loss

-If you have hair loss, you may experience a range of different emotions including anger, anxiety and acceptance.
-Some people may feel self-conscious about their appearance and other people find that it is not as bad as they expected.
-Experiencing a variety of feelings and reactions is very common.
+If you have hair loss, you may experience a range of different emotions including anger, anxiety and acceptance, and this is very common.
+Some people may feel self-conscious about their appearance, while others find that it is not as bad as they expected.

 Taking back some control